 “I can pay.”
 “You’re the princess everyone is talking about?”

-She paused, noticing that Denth rested back against the statue, his hand going to his sword with a leisurely motion.
+She paused, noticing that Denth’s hand liersuly going to his sword hilt.

-“Yes,” she finally said.
+“Yes,” she said.

 “Good,” the forger said.
 “Working with Royalty always means good coin.
 What is it you desire?”

 “Letters,” Vivenna said.
-“I want them to appear to be between certain members of the Hallandren priesthood and the king of Idris.
+“I want them to appear as if they were between certain members of the Hallandren priesthood and the king of Idris.
 They need to have official seals and signatures.”

 “Difficult,” the man said.